-Through a Liferaft Health Expense Account, employers can reimburse employees for out-of-pocket costs associated with family planning care, including IVF, prescriptions, doctor visits, travel expenses, birth control, abortion care, and other medical expenses.
+Through a Liferaft Health Reimbursement Arrangement, employers can reimburse employees for out-of-pocket costs associated with family planning care, including IVF, prescriptions, doctor visits, travel expenses, birth control, abortion care, and other medical expenses.

-While recent court decisions have influenced some employers to expand their family planning coverage, the flexible nature of a Health Expense Account allows employers to choose to cover various out-of-pocket healthcare expenses.
+While recent court decisions have influenced some employers to expand their family planning coverage, the flexible nature of a Health Reimbursement Arrangement allows employers to choose to cover various out-of-pocket healthcare expenses.
 Employees can be reimbursed tax-free for costs like deductibles, co-pays, co-insurance, dental and vision premiums, and other qualified expenses not covered by their group health plan.

 Employers contribute a set amount of money to each employee's account each year, helping alleviate some of the financial burden of accessing these essential healthcare services.
 This sends a strong message that their employees' health and well-being are a top priority.